fauna/dotnet-sample-app/README.md

 4. Push the updated schema to the `EcommerceDotnet` database:

     ```sh
-    # Authetnicated using the FAUNA_SECRET env var.
+    # Authenticated using the FAUNA_SECRET env var.
     fauna schema push
     ```